chanyshv/yt_lib/README.md

     $ pip install yt_lib

-Requests is actively developed on GitHub, where the code is [always available](https://github.com/hairygeek/yt_lib).
+yt_lib is actively developed on GitHub, where the code is [always available](https://github.com/hairygeek/yt_lib).

 You can either clone the public repository: